stac-utils/stac-geoparquet/docs/schema.md

 Alternatively, the user can pass in an Arrow schema themselves using the `schema` parameter of [`parse_stac_ndjson_to_arrow`][stac_geoparquet.arrow.parse_stac_ndjson_to_arrow].
 This `schema` must match the on-disk schema of the the STAC JSON data.

+## Multiple schemas per collection

+It is also possible to write multiple Parquet files with STAC data where each Parquet file may have a different schema.
+This simplifies the conversion and writing process but makes reading and using the Parquet data harder.

-## Merging data with schema mismatch
+### Merging data with schema mismatch

 If you've created STAC GeoParquet data where the schema has updated, you can use [`pyarrow.concat_tables`][pyarrow.concat_tables] with `promote_options="permissive"` to combine multiple STAC GeoParquet files.